A Reading List from SCI-Arc's Librarian Stefanie Crump

-SCI-Arc's Assistant Librarian Stefanie Crump has curated a cross-disciplinary selection of recently published books and essays acquired by the Kappe Library.
+SCI-Arc's Librarian Stefanie Crump has curated a cross-disciplinary selection of recently published books and essays acquired by the Kappe Library.
 The readings featured in this list delve deeply into theoretical and historical investigations of modernity within art, design, and architecture, as contextualized through Blackness, structures of institutional power, global cultural shifts, Afrofuturism, queerness, and much more.

 More detailed descriptions of each title can be found below.